j3fsantos/GillianPlatform.github.io/docs/js/js2gil.md

 esy x javert bulk-exec [relative path to your Test262 folder]/test
 ```

-For example, we normally clone Test262 to at the same level as Gillian and change the folder name from `javert-test262` to `test262`.
-Therefore, we run all of the tests by executing the following starting from the `Gillian` folder:
+For example, we normally clone Test262 in the same folder as the Gillian project and change its folder name from `javert-test262` to `test262`.
+We then run all of the tests by executing the following commands from within the `Gillian` folder:

 ```bash
 cd ..